aws-samples/amazon-personalize-samples/README.md

 ## Reference Architectures

-Open the [reference_architectures/](reference_architectures/) folder to find reference architectures on for the following industries:
+The [reference_architectures/](reference_architectures/) folder to find reference architectures on for the following industries:

 * Retail
 * Media and Entertainment